ming71/CUDA/RNMS/README.md

 ### attention
 1. Import torch before `r_nms`, or you can  reinstall pytorch(really stupid method)
-2. Input with shape  (num_boxes, 5), however length of each box>5 is also ok, but only running without bugs, validity is not sured.(In fact, deprecated.I don't konw where the question lies.)
+2. Input with shape  (num_boxes, 6), however length of each box> 6 is also ok, but only running without bugs, validity is not sured.(In fact, deprecated.I don't konw where the question lies.)
-3. angle is  in **radians**.
+3. thetas present in **radians**.
+4. thetas start from 0 (x+)